Bobscorn/text-sub/feature_list.md

 - reactor meltdown/explosion

-- reflect debris off mothership hulls if they collide
+- reflect debris off mothersub hulls if they collide

-- factor collision velocity between motherships into the integrity damage of Structure entities
+- factor collision velocity between mothersubs into the integrity damage of Structure entities

 - decrease integrity of torpedoes when hit by a bullet